Skeptics Be Damned, Nick Viall Says Ashley I. and Jared are the Real Deal

 The Season 10 Bachelorette contestant who had his heart broken by Andi Dorfman became a surprise addition to Kaitlyn Bristowe’s season of The Bachelorette and later went on Bachelor in Paradise and ultimately ended up as Season 21’s Bachelor.
 In short, he’s visited every corner of Bachelor Nation and experienced first-hand how the show can bring people together )and also leave many crying in a limo en route to the airport.
 But Nick says that the most recent off-screen Bachelor Nation couple is *absolutely* the real deal.

 In case you live under a Bachelor Nation-free rock, here’s the scoop: Ashley Iaconetti and Jared Haibon are offish an item and fans are freaking the eff out.
-These two started their romance on Bachelor in Paradise Season 2, but ended up splitting—eventually pursuing other Bachelor Nation contestants on subsequent BiP seasons and even Bachelor Winter Games.
-BUT after multiple rose ceremonies and copious tears (mostly on Ashley I’s part) these two seem to have found their way back to each other and recently announced that they are officially dating with a v. cute IG post.
+Ashley and Jared started their romance on Bachelor in Paradise Season 2, but ended up splitting—eventually pursuing other Bachelor Nation contestants on subsequent BiP seasons and even Bachelor Winter Games.
+BUT after multiple rose ceremonies and copious tears (mostly on Ashley’s part) these two seem to have found their way back to each other and recently announced that they are officially dating with a v. cute IG post.

 And it seems like all of Bachelor Nation shared their excitement for the new couple, including Nick, who is friends with both Jared and Ashley and is seriously shipping the pair.